-For this alternative, peak flows to complete treatment would be reduced to 555 mgd for the first 4 hours, 511 mgd for the next 24 hours and 450 mgd thereafter.
+For this alternative, peak flows to complete treatment would be reduced to 555 mgd for the first 4 hours and 511 mgd thereafter.
 The difference in the maximum rate (1076 mgd) entering the headworks and that to be conveyed to complete treatment (555 mgd) would be 521 mgd.
 New ECF would be constructed with this capacity (521 mgd) to handle the reduction in peak flow to complete treatment.
 The facilities to dewater the tunnels system would be located at Poplar Point and would discharge into the existing combined sewers in the area.
 Operating provisions would include arrangements to dewater the tunnels during and following wet weather events.
 Flow treated by the ECF would be discharged from Outfall 001 and/or conveyed to Complete Treatment depending on the capacity available in the Complete Treatment facilities.